Colonel Hon. Charles Granville Fortescue1

 Colonel Hon.
 Charles Granville Fortescue was born on 30 October 1861.
 He was the son of Hugh Fortescue, 3rd Earl Fortescue and Georgiana Augusta Charlotte Caroline Dawson-Damer.1,2 He married Æthel Rosa Clarke, daughter of General Sir Charles Mansfield Clarke, 3rd Bt. and Gemma Cecilia Adams, on 29 December 1906.1 He died on 1 February 1951 at age 89.2

-Colonel Hon.
-Charles Granville Fortescue fought in the Burma War between 1888 and 1889.2 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1899.2 He fought in the Boer War between 1899 and 1902.2 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.) in 1901.2 He was invested as a Companion, Order of the Bath (C.B.) in 1911.2 He fought in the First World War.2 He was decorated with the award of Order of the White Eagle of Serbia (1st Class with Swords).2 He gained the rank of Colonel and Honorary Brigadier-General in the service of the Rifle Brigade.2
+He fought in the Burma War between 1888 and 1889.2 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1899.2 He fought in the Boer War between 1899 and 1902.2 He was awarded the Distinguished Service Order (D.S.O.) in 1901.2 He was appointed Companion, Order of the Bath (C.B.) in 1911.2 He fought in the First World War.2 He was awarded the Order of the White Eagle of Serbia 1st Class with Swords.2 He gained the rank of Colonel and Honorary Brigadier-General in the Rifle Brigade.2

 Children of Colonel Hon.
 Charles Granville Fortescue and Æthel Rosa Clarke